skeenp/agol_backup/README.md

 This project provides scripts and a windows exe which allows you to easily manage and schedule backups to your content on ArcGIS Online.

+NOTE: This project is still in development.
+The code should work but no garantees are provided.

 ## Getting Started

 These instructions will give you a copy of the project to get it up and running on your local machine for development and testing purposes.
 See deployment for notes on deploying the project on a live system.